Mr-TalhaIlyas/Confusion_Matrix_for_Objecti_Detection_Models/README.md

 After you train you abject detection model and get the final ouputs after non-max-suppression(NMS), just convert all the predictions to format as in **sample_data** dir in repo.
 After saving the predictionsin their respective dir. in .txt format just run change the paths and run the script.
-The text files are in following format
+The text files are in following format, (In sample data I have 4 classes namely [ "blossom_end_rot", "graymold","powdery_mildew","spider_mite","spotting_disease"])
 #### GT
 ```
 spider_mite 133 512 203 598